safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/StripePack.md

 ### open(stripeOpenOptions)

-Opens the Stripe widget in the chosen slot (CSS selector) inside a webpage.
+Opens the Stripe widget in the chosen DOM node (CSS selector) inside a webpage.

 **Params**